 12. And you, O Ethiopians, will be slain by my sword.

 13. And He will stretch out His hand against the north and destroy Assyria, and He will make Nineveh a desolation, parched like a desert.

-14. Flocks shall lie down in her midst, all the herds of the nation; both the small and the large owl shall lodge in her capitals; their call will sound at the window, and desolation will be at the threshold, for He will strip the cedar-work bare.
+14. Flocks shall lie down in her midst, all the herds of the nation; both the pelican and the porcupine shall lodge in her lintels.
+A voice will sing in the window; desolation is at the threshold, for He will lay bare the cedar-work.

 15. This is the joyful city that sits confidently, that says in her heart, “I am, and there is none besides me.”
-How she has become a desolation, a resting place for animals!
-Everyone passing near her will hiss and wave his hand.
+How she has become a desolation, a resting place for beasts!
+Everyone passing by her will hiss and wave his hand.

 ¶1.
 Woe to her that is rebellious and defiled, the oppressing city!